ArjunSingh13/CMake-CPP-setup/README.md

 9. If you have a subdirectory with source file, then always make a sub CMakefile for the directory.
 10. If you want to go multiple level down in a directory have directory under directory, just add CMakeLists.txt to all subdirectories even if they dont have any code files in those subdirectories , add -> add_subdirectory("subdirectory_name_here")
+11. Its a good practice to create executable name in top CMakeLists.txt file and then use them in subdirectories. also we add subdirectories in our main CMakeLists.txt so that how it knows
+12. We can add option to have some conditions based on it, example building executable or not.
+13. We can also pass that variables values at cmake configuration time, eg, cmake .. -D(VARIABLE_NAME)=(VALUE) -> cmake .. -DCOMPILE_EXECUTABLE=ON.
+In this example app executable will be part of build when we build in next command.